 Slow Design at Home

-The challenge, similar to overcoming the problems posed by the environmental impact of fast fashion, is that more considered design can cost more and take longer, making it less appealing and accessible to some.
+The challenge, similar to overcoming the problems posed by the environmental impact of fast fashion, is that more considered design can cost more and take longer to produce, making it less appealing and accessible to some.
 While we are becoming more conscious around our buying choices, it will take some time to decelerate our throwaway culture.
-There is a constant lure to buy items for our homes and wardrobes that are cheap and can be delivered to us in a matter of days.
+There is a constant lure to buy items for our homes and wardrobes that have been hastily designed, cheaply made and that can be delivered to us in a matter of days.

 What’s the Difference between Slow Design and Slow Interiors?

 Slow design is often focused on designers and architects of public spaces.
-Slow interiors is about crafting a considered and eco-conscious home that meets the needs of its inhabitants.
+Slow interiors is about crafting a considered and eco-conscious home that meets the needs of its inhabitants and promotes a sense of calm.
 The overlap may occur when you are choosing items for your home that can be considered to have been created using a slow design process.
+Slow design-led brands reflect on how they can foster a long-term relationship between a product and its owner.
 Or, you may reflect on the principles of slow design when choosing materials that may be nontraditional in the home, or when planning a space for longevity, with its future uses in mind.

 Further reading around slow design and interiors: